FAU-Paleo/apw_2022/Readme.md

 - I will make the links to the material in the schedule table available on the fly.
 To help you explore they are all live at the moment.

+- If all of this feels overwhelming, don't worry.
+I (Adam) is more than happy to put material on for you if you'd like!

 ## Markdown